 The correct application of the teaching from this verse is that those without the Gospel of Christ have no hope of reaching heaven, because they are without God while in this world.
 However, as soon as the Gospel of hope reaches them, now they have hope.
 They still don’t have any more hope than I have of becoming king, but there is a prospect that they might become the children of the King of kings.
 This good hope is set before them in the free offer of the Gospel.

-‘But I would not have you to be ignorant, brethren, concerning them which are asleep, that you do not sorrow, even as others which have no hope’ 1Th 4:13.
+‘But I would not have you to be ignorant, brethren, concerning them which are asleep, that you do not sorrow, even as others who have no hope’ 1Th 4:13.

 ‘Now our Lord Jesus Christ Himself, and God, even our Father, Who has loved us and given us everlasting consolation and good hope through grace, comfort your hearts’ 2Th 2:16-17.